 The Presidents’ Circle: Create a legacy of your faith through planned giving

-The EMO Presidents' Circle was founded in celebration of EMO’s 40th Anniversary by former EMO presidents The Rev. John Dennis, The Rev. Alcena Boozer and Bonny Groshong and former EMO Executive Director The Rev. Dr. Rodney Page.
-“For over 40 years through EMO, people of faith have joined together to work, pray and serve in unity, while celebrating their diversity,” says Page.
+The EMO Presidents' Circle was founded in celebration of EMO’s 40th Anniversary by former EMO presidents the late The Rev. John Dennis, The Rev. Alcena Boozer and Bonny Groshong and EMO Executive Director Emeritus The Rev. Dr. Rodney Page.
+“For nearly 50 years through EMO, people of faith have joined together to work, pray and serve in unity, while celebrating their diversity,” says Page.
 “You can be part of a solid foundation for the future of ecumenical leadership by joining the Presidents’ Circle.”

 Your gifts can be designed to benefit your ministry of choice now while protecting your assets, or to benefit yourself or a loved one now and your ministry of choice later.
 Any of these gifts can be made in the name of a loved one—a concrete and beautiful way to honor or remember a beloved individual.

-If you would like more information about the Presidents’ Circle or are interested in becoming a charter member, please contact Carla Starrett-Bigg at (503) 221-1054, ext.
-275, or firstname.lastname@example.org.
+If you have included Ecumenical Ministries of Oregon in your will or estate plan and would like to join the Presidents’ Circle, please contact Kristi Baack, Director of Development, at (503) 221-1054, ext.
+208, or email@example.com.
 You may also download the Presidents' Circle brochure.

 Planned giving can provide benefits for you and your family, as well as helping fulfill your charitable and stewardship goals.
 Planned giving vehicles can help prepare for possible future needs: health, accidents or unforeseen financial challenges.
 They can help you provide for your spouse, dependents or other loved ones, while reducing the tax consequences of your current assets and future estate taxes.